Generic Name: niacinamide (NYE-a-sin-a-mide)

 - Do not use any other medicines or special cleansers on your skin unless your doctor instructs you otherwise.
 Makeup and other acne medicines may be applied over niacinamide gel as directed by your doctor.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using niacinamide gel while you are pregnant.
-It is not known if niacinamide gel is found in breast milk after topical use.
+It is not known if this medicine is found in breast milk after topical use.
 If you are or will be breast-feeding while you use niacinamide gel, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of niacinamide gel: